zainulabidin302/bluff/README.md

 3. A user can **Pass** the move i.e do not play anything.
 The goal of each user is to **eliminate all cards from his hand**.

+If both players passes on a single move, then the cards played are archived and no longer in play.

 ### Heuristics (Basic player)
 Following are some simple heuristics a human player will follows.